 - The Blu-Ray "restoration" of Fantasia uses this, most prominently in the "Night On Bald Mountain" sequence, where everything that was originally black is now blue.

 - This poster◊ for Brave, with the orange being Merida's hair, and the blue being the Will-o'-the-Wisps and the fog.

 - The blue of the ocean contrasts against the orange light from the submarine's windows.

 - Orange fire in torches contrasting against the overall blue of Atlantis.

 - During an underwater chase sequence, the torpedo explosions are rendered in orange to pop against the blue ocean.

 - The carbon chamber from The Empire Strikes Back is dimly lit with orange lighting and surrounded by blue-tinged darkness, providing an eerie contrast for the first showdown between Luke Skywalker and Darth Vader.
 It also predates the modern "Blue and Orange" phenomenon by about two decades.

-- TRON: Legacy: The actual movie itself consists mostly of this.
-This movie could have been grandfathered in, the original TRON was mostly black-and-white with Red and Blue glow-lines.
+- TRON: Legacy: The movie itself consists mostly of this.
+It could have been grandfathered in as the original TRON was mostly black-and-white with Red and Blue glow-lines.
 For the sequel they kept the Blue glow intact, but then they went and tweaked the Red to be various, mostly Orange-ish shades.

 - The later movies in The Fast and the Furious series exhibit this trope, though usually not in the posters.